SimULi: Real-Time LiDAR and Camera Simulation with Unscented Transforms: Limitations

 \section{Limitations}

 \method\ does not currently model non-rigid objects, although solutions such as \citet{chen2025omnire} are directly applicable to our method.
 As with other scene optimization methods, novel view synthesis suffers when rendering viewpoints that greatly deviate from the training poses, which could be mitigated via generative priors as proposed in \citet{difix3d, flowr}.
+Finally, the K nearest neighbors calculations used in the anchoring loss adds a modest training time overhead (around 14 minutes with our default settings).
+This could be further reduced by adjusting $K$ (setting it to 20 decreases the overhead to 6 minutes with little change in quality) or via fused custom CUDA kernels.